How to insure an engagement ring before and after the proposal

-- Can I list my ring as a specific item under contents insurance so that I can cover its full value?
+- Can I list the ring as a specific item under contents insurance so that I can cover its full value?

-- Will portable contents coverage protect my ring outside the home?
+- Will portable contents coverage protect the ring outside the home?
 Does it need to be listed as a specific item?

-- Can I get my ring replaced or fixed at any jeweller I want?
+- Can I get the ring replaced or fixed at any jeweller I want?

-- What can I do if the cost to replace my ring is more than the agreed replacement value?
+- What can I do if the cost to replace the ring is more than the policy limit or agreed replacement value?

 - What proof do I need to support a claim if I need my ring replaced or fixed?

-To learn more about contents insurance, you might like to read our Portable Contents and Personal Property Insurance page.
+To learn more about contents insurance, you might like to read our home insurance and portable contents insurance pages.